-the children go in to their third term, our focus will be on continuing to explore the learning environment through play and encouraging some independent learning.
-Core texts/artefact/film Provocation - Inspire, Immers se Role-play Investigation Table LOOK Whatever Next!
-UPI Jill Murphy Super Starter A message from the astronaut frostory!
-Marvellous Middle Creating our own spaceship!
-Fabulous Finish We will spend some time stargazir a special hot chocolate treat! can take on the role of astronauts like in the stories we will be sharing.
-We will have a 'tinkering table/tuff tray' where children can explore a variety of fine motor and scientific skills, such as pull and go toys, making electrical circuits, using keys and locks and nuts and bolts.
+Core texts/artefact/film Provocation - Inspire, Immerse Role-play Investigation Table We LOOK UPL Jill Murphy Louis Annual Pape Acade Whatever Next!
+Super Starter A message from the astronaut from our started and started astronaut from our started ast explore a sp can take on stories we w n will have the opportunity to pace themed role play where they the role of astronauts like in the will be sharing. will have a 'tinkering table/tuff tray' where children can explore a variety of fine motor and scientific skills, such as pull and go toys, making electrical circuits, using keys and locks and nuts and bolts.
 Literacy Mathematics Communication and Language